-To be eligible for a trophy, you must score points in at least seven of the ten regional points events, or additional points events as designated by KCRSCCA SAC, of the season as a member of the Kansas City Region SCCA.
 Events competed in prior to becoming a member will not contribute to a year-end points total.
-Also, if you compete in more than one class over the course of the season, you will only be able to count points for a class if you have run at least seven events in that class.
+Also, if you compete in more than one class over the course of the season, you will only be able to qualify for a trophy if you have run the minimum number to qualify listed above of events in that class.